yoannchb-pro/inner-svg/README.md

 ### With attribute

 > NOTE: You can modify as you want the attribute, the svg will automatically update. innerSVG also detect when a new element is write into the page or removed from the page.

+The path can be relative or absolut for example `./assets/discord.svg` and `/static/discord.svg` will both work

 ```html
 <i